Validators/Staking-API-Documentation/README.md

 Getting started
 ---------------

-1. Register and get an API-Key at https://providers.validators.com.
+1. Register as a Wallet Provider and get a free API-Key at https://providers.validators.com.
 2. The wallet should start by calling:
    * [getStakingStatus](#get-staking-status) (to see if user already has staked with validators.com)
    * If **yes**: then show the response data: Estimated Earnings etc.